elliehoward/react-audio-visualization/README.md

 ![First website test](http://i67.tinypic.com/11t5sv8.png)

 Go back to atom or your text editor and add a canvas tag underneath the audio tag.
 Add a ref attribute of "analyzerCanvas" and an id of "analyzer".
-I've also added a couple divs with specific Ids so we can reference them later.
+I've also added a couple divs with specific Ids so we can reference them later and an h2 tag to say the name of the song and artist.
 Your app component should look like this now:

 ```
 class App extends Component {